 Take the tram to the beach, head right & walk 50m.
-On right side.
+The restaurant is on the right hand side.

 Open time: Daily from 6.30-11pm